5 Reasons Why Doctors Are Unhappy

 Lingering Debt

-On average, doctors leave medical school with over $250,000 of debt, a number that continues to rise while salaries decline.
+On average, doctors leave medical school with over $260,000 in debt, a figure that continues to rise as salaries decline.
 This can take years to pay off, especially for physicians with poor spending habits.

 Poor Spending Habits

-Lastly, a lack of financial education often leads to doctors having poor spending habits, making it difficult for them to get out of debt.
+Lastly, a lack of financial education often leads doctors to develop poor spending habits, making it difficult for them to get out of debt.

-Far too many residents and young doctors begin spending like they’re making the big bucks when they should be focused on lowering their debt as soon as possible.
-They spend to their limits since they’ve lived for so many years as a poor student.
+Far too many residents and young doctors, who have an average salary of $70,000, start spending like they’re making big bucks when they should be focused on paying down their debt as soon as possible.
+They spend to the limit since they’ve lived so many years as poor students.
 They start living a fancy lifestyle right away rather than focusing on paying down their debt and making smart investments.

 4 | Healthy Habits